 Our international practice includes International Arbitration, International Investigations, FCPA Investigations and Counseling, and Transnational Litigation.

-Jerome C. Roth is the former head of the international subcommittee of the ABA Litigation Section and sits on the Executive Committee of the Paris-based Union Internationale des Avocats (UIA), the world’s oldest international law group.
+Jerome C. Roth is the former head of the international subcommittee of the ABA Litigation Section and is the president of the Paris-based Union Internationale des Avocats (UIA), the world’s oldest international law group.
 Mr. Roth has represented clients in the U.S., Europe, Asia and Latin America in a variety of cross-border matters, both civil and criminal.
 He has a French-language master’s degree in French, European and International Business Law from the University of Paris (Paris II Pantheon- Assas), and works in French, Spanish, German, Italian and Portuguese.

 Brad D. Brian, one of the top trial lawyers in the country and the firm’s co-managing partner, literally wrote the book on internal investigations.
 Mr. Brian has overseen scores of investigations in the U.S. and around the world on behalf of both Fortune 500 and smaller companies.
 He has defended clients under criminal investigation domestically and in Europe, Asia and Latin America.
 He has consistently negotiated successful resolutions with the U.S. Department of Justice, Securities and Exchange Commission and foreign prosecutorial agencies.

 Joseph D. Lee, a proficient Spanish speaker, has represented Fortune 500 companies in internal and criminal investigations throughout Asia, Latin America and Europe, including investigations involving the Foreign Corrupt Practices Act (FCPA), kickbacks, financial fraud and money laundering.
 Mr. Lee regularly counsels U.S. companies on compliance issues.
 He has handled a number of transnational civil disputes, including litigation against GE in the U.S. and China arising out of an air crash in Baotou, China.